haridas/haridas.github.com/src/articles/callback-hell-or-not.rst

 ----------

 As you guess this is co-routine implementation in Node.js and included in the ES6 specification.
-If you familiar with python you should know the generators.
+If you familiar with `python` you should know the generators.
 The concept is same.
 But with node.js, there is one more things, ie; its inherent asynchronous execution, so combining async with generator give much better way to represent complex flows in easy syntax.
 See few examples bellow.
 My current projects we didn't used it, looking forward to try out in future projects.
+In `python3` there is similar behavior available using *asyncio* stdlib.

 Main features of generators are:-